tessercat/daoistic-book/daodejing/19/english.md

 Stop lying to them,
 don't exploit them,
-there would be no traitors and thieves.
+there would be no traitors or thieves.

 Stop forcing them,
 don't threaten them,